 Nearly every expert will tell you that blood testing is by far the most reliable form of chemical test.
 But New Jersey considers it a last resort.
 And unlike most states, there are no regulations that say who should draw the blood or how they have to do it.
 With that being said, there is a right way to handle blood and a wrong way.
 If mistakes were made with your test, either at the hospital, on its way to the lab, or in the lab testing, the results should be challenged aggressively.

-In two recent cases, Evan M. Levow disputed the reliability of blood testing, and his work actually changed New Jersey’s DWI prosecution protocol.
+In two blood cases, Evan M. Levow disputed the reliability of blood testing, and his work actually changed New Jersey’s DWI prosecution protocol.
 The State is now required to produce live testimony, verifying that your blood was drawn, handled and tested in an appropriate manner.
 Lawyers, police officers, and judges have sought Mr. Levow’s advice on these issues.

 Learn more about the many errors that can invalidate a blood test here.